lannonbr/Portfolio/content/blog/2020-03-10-followup-friday-automation/index.md

 ## Conclusions

 Now when I want to add a new entry, I can pull out my phone or iPad and send a text message and within a few minutes everything will be deployed out to my site.
-In terms of pricing,Twilio Studio gives a free tier of 1000 calls of the Studio flow and then you only have to pay for a phone number and SMS send / recieve calls.
+In terms of pricing, Twilio Studio gives a free tier of 1000 calls of the Studio flow so for my limited use, I only have to pay for a phone number and SMS send / receive calls.
 If I say add 10 posts a month, it comes out to being $1.45 a month on the Twilio end ($1.00 for the phone number, $0.0075 / call \* 6 calls per flow \* 10 entries = $0.45) and the GitHub Actions end doesn't cost a cent since it is being run in a public repo.

 On top of this, as the GitHub actions portion is just a webhook, I could create other frontends like a CLI app or a browser extension and I never have to touch any of the code on GitHub for it to work as expected.
 This flow as well can work for plenty of other ideas and allow to interact with platforms by just sending a message to a phone number.
 This started as an idea to automate a fairly straightforward task and within a few hours of work got it fully up and running.